Rum millet: Rise of nationalism and decline

+Rise of Greek nationalism

+Greek success in the Ottoman Empire can be traced to the Greek tradition of education and commerce exemplified in the Phanariotes.
+The wealth of the extensive merchant class provided the material basis for the intellectual revival that was the prominent feature of Greek life in the decades leading to the outbreak of the Greek War of Independence in 1821.
+Not coincidentally, on the eve of 1821, the three most important centres of Greek learning were situated in Chios, Smyrna and Aivali, all three major centres of Greek commerce.
+Greek success was also favoured by Greek domination in the leadership of the Eastern Orthodox church.

 In the early 19th century, the Greek Orthodox intellectuals tried to reconceptualize the Rum millet.
-They argued for a new, ethnic "Romaic" national identity and new Byzantine state, but their visions of a future state included all Balkan Orthodox Christians.
-This Megali Idea implied the goal of reviving the Eastern Roman Empire by establishing a new Greek state.
-It spread among the urban population of Aromanian, Slavic and Albanian origin and it started to view itself increasingly as Greek.
+They argued for a new ethnic "Romaic" national identity and new Byzantine state, but their visions of a future state included all Balkan Orthodox Christians.
+This Megali Idea intended to revive the Eastern Roman Empire through a large Greek state.
+This ideology spread among the urban population of Aromanian, Slavic and Albanian origin and which started to view themselves increasingly as Greek.

 On the other hand, the Ottoman Tanzimat reforms in the middle of the 19th century were aimed to encourage Ottomanism among the secessionist subject nations and stop the nationalist movements within the Empire, but failed to succeed.
-With the rise of nationalism under the Ottoman Empire, the Rum millet began to degrade with the continuous identification of the religious creed with ethnic nationality.
-The national awakening of each ethnic group inside it was complex and most of the groups interacted with each other.
-The Bulgarian Exarchate recognized by the Ottomans in 1870 was only a link in a series of events following the unilateral declaration of an autocephalous Orthodox Church of Greece in 1833 and of Romania in 1865.
+With the rise of nationalism under the Ottoman Empire, the Rum millet began to degrade as new millets established themselves.
+The Bulgarian Exarchate recognized by the Ottomans in 1870 was the answer to the unilateral declaration of an autocephalous Orthodox Church of Greece in 1833 and of Romania's in 1865.
+The Serbian Orthodox Church also became autocephalous in 1879.